 Day 7: The Needles District of Canyonlands National Park

-Make the drive to The Needles District of Canyonlands National Park and hike the stunning Chesler Park Loop Trail.
+Make the drive to The Needles district of Canyonlands National Park and hike the stunning Chesler Park Loop Trail.
 This 5 hour hike will let you see some of the best scenery in the Needles District and perhaps best of all – there’s no crowds!
 A welcome break after visiting the busy Arches National Park!

 Pack smartly with the Ultimate Road Trip Packing List!

 Plan More of Your Denver to Moab Trip

 This epic Denver to Moab road trip itinerary is perfect for the outdoor enthusiasts and adventurers out there.
 You’ll love all of the amazing places you’ll find and memories you’ll build on this road trip.